Why do users convert? Introducing our Lever Framework

 Again, using the knowledge from Burger’s meta-analysis, we can improve the way Duolingo gets a commitment from their users.
-Research has shown that labeling people can have pronounced effects on their behaviour.
-When participants’ behaviour was attributed to positive internal traits (eg. calling someone “cooperative” or “helpful”) compliance rates were higher.
+Research has shown that labeling people can have pronounced effects on their behavior.
+When participants’ behavior was attributed to positive internal traits (eg. calling someone “cooperative” or “helpful”) compliance rates were higher.

 (Adapted from Burger, 1999, “The Foot-in-the-Door Compliance Procedure: A Multiple-Process Analysis and Review”.
 Combined results of 3 studies that experimented with labeling.)

 Similarly, Duolingo could label users based on the commitment they made.
 If I chose “insane” as my commitment level, they could show me this message: